rust-lang/infra-team/guidelines/static-websites.md

   it's not a requirement.
 * **The website must be built and deployed with a CI service.**
-  We have custom tooling built around hosting static websites on our infra, and at the moment they work with Travis CI.
+  We have custom tooling built around hosting static websites on our infra, and at the moment they work with Travis CI and Azure Pipelines.
 If you need different CI services ask us in advance and we'll adapt the tooling to your provider of choice.
 * **The website must reach an A+ grade on the
   [Mozilla Observatory](https://observatory.mozilla.org/).**
   Browsers have multiple security features toggleable only through HTTP